 New partnerships: We are planning more collaborative activities with: Other ESA Sections (like Policy, Inclusive Ecology, Early Career, Student, and Education); ESA’s SEEDS, the ESA Committee on Diversity and Education, and ESA’s Public Affairs Committee; and external organizations such as AAAS, the Union of Concerned Scientists, Story Collider, and ComSciCon.
 You’ll notice our efforts here in our #ESA2018 sessions – they involve partnerships with Policy, Inclusive Ecology, Education and other sections, as well as AAAS, UCS, and CSC.
 We have also identified an official liaison between our section and the Student Section.
 And, we now sit on the ESA Committee on Diversity and Education.
 Please be in touch with us if you have collaboration ideas and/or want to be part of these collaborative efforts.

 Activities outside of annual conferences: We’ve begun brainstorming ideas for how our section could support members year-round.
 See the volunteer opportunities above for some of these ideas.
 But, we know we’ve just scratched the surface.
 If you have ideas, please connect with us!
 We’d love to consider how they may fit into the long-range planning grant we plan to submit this fall.

-Governance: Following a productive discussion during our annual business meeting at ESA 2017, the officers will be following up with you, our members, on several directives proposed and voted on by members at that meeting.
+Governance: Following a productive discussion during our annual business meeting at ESA 2017, the officers have followed up on several directives proposed and voted on by members at that meeting.
 These include: